mnz1988/stable-diffusion-guide/README.md

    ![Parameters](images/parameters.png)

    * **Sampling method:** This is the algorithm that formulates your image, and each produce different results.
-The default of `Euler a` is almost always the best.
+The default of `Euler a` is often the best.
 There are also very good results for `DPM++ 2M Karras` and `DPM++ SDE Karras`.
+See below for a comparison.
    * **Sampling steps:** These are "calculated" beforehand, and so more steps doesn't always mean more detail.
 I always go with 30, you may go from 20-50 and find consistently good results.
+See below for a comparison.
    * **Width and Height:** 512x512 is the default, and you should almost never go above 768 in either direction as it may distort and deform your image.
 To produce bigger images see `Hires fix`.
    * **Batch Count and Batch Size:** Batch *size* is how many images your graphics card will generate at the same time, which is limited by its VRAM.
 Batch *count* is how many times to repeat those.
 Batches have consecutive seeds, more on seeds below.
    * **CFG Scale:** "Lower values produce more creative results".
 You should almost always stick to 7, but 4 to 10 is an acceptable range.
    * **Seed:** A number that guides the creation of your image.
 The same seed with the same prompt and parameters produces the same image every time, except for small details and under some circumstances.

    **Hires fix:** Lets you create larger images without distortion.
 Often used at 2x scale.
 When selected, more options appear:
-   * **Upscaler:** The algorithm to upscale with. `Latent` and its variations are said to produce creative results, and you may also like `R-ESRGAN 4x+` and its anime version.
-I recommend the Remacri upscaler, more about it [here ▼](#upscale).
+   * **Upscaler:** The algorithm to upscale with. `Latent` and its variations produce creative and detailed results, but you may also like `R-ESRGAN 4x+` and its anime version.
+[More explanation and some comparisons further down ▼](#upscale).
    * **Hires steps:** I recommend at least half as many as your sampling steps.
 Higher values aren't always better, and they take a long time, so be conservative here.
    * **Denoising strength:** The most important parameter.
 Near 0.0, no detail will be added to the image.
 Near 1.0, the image will be changed completely.
 I recommend something between 0.2 and 0.6 depending on the image, to add enough detail as the image gets larger, without *destroying* any original details you like.